-In June of 1939, the Alexandria Housing Authority was formally established as a public agency under the Housing Authority Law, Chapter 1, Title 36 of the Code of Virginia of 1938, as a result of work done by the local Council of Social Agencies and the Woman's Club.
-Reportedly, the municipal authorities were originally opposed to the creation of the agency; however, the city appropriated \$3,000, granted as a loan, to fund the Authority, pending anticipated financial assistance from the USHA.
-In 1940, the agency had one permanent full-time employee, the executive director, two part-time typists and an architect hired on a contingent basis.
-Its first mission was clearing slums and creating new affordable housing in the Berg and Parker-Gray neighborhoods where little investment had occurred since before the Depression (Woodbury 1940: 140).
+In June 1939, the Alexandria Housing Authority was formally established as a public agency under the Housing Authority Law, Chapter 1, Title 36 of the Code of Virginia of 1938, as a result of work done by the local Council of Social Agencies and the Woman's Club.
+Reportedly, the municipal authorities were originally opposed to the creation of the agency; however, the city appropriated \$3000, granted as a loan, to fund the Authority, pending anticipated financial assistance from the USHA.
+In 1940, the agency had one permanent full-time employee, the executive director; two part-time typists; and an architect hired on a contingent basis (Woodbury 1940: 140).
+Later renamed the Alexandria Redevelopment and Housing Authority (ARHA), the primary mission of the agency has been to provide sanitary and safe dwelling accommodations to persons of low income at affordable rents in the city.
+ARHA's annual operating cost and capital funding for the upkeep and maintenance of ARHA properties are funded by the U.S. Department of Housing and Urban Development (HUD).
+The City appoints the nine members of the ARHA Board of Commissioners.